jacksonfcs7400/Robotics-HKUST-2020-Tutorial/Advanced Tutorial 0 - Image Processing/ImageProcessing.md

 <img width="360" alt="highintense" src="https://user-images.githubusercontent.com/32810188/44949434-bbc44e80-ae63-11e8-8e68-152058dd8f3a.png">

-If you do not find the proper intensity, your image might contains noise that would deter you from processing the information accurately.
-It is important that the program you write is able to adjust the brightness and intensity based on different lighting conditions as it is against the rules to flash your program during the competition.
+If you do not find the proper intensity, your image might contain noise that would deter you from processing the information accurately.
+It is important that your program is able to adjust the brightness and intensity based on different lighting conditions as it is against the rules to flash your program during the competition.

-Here is a guideline if you want to write code to adjust the brightness and intensity of the image
+Here is a guideline if you want to write code to adjust the brightness and intensity of the image:

 https://pippin.gimp.org/image-processing/chap_point.html

 ## Convolution of image

-#### Introduce to kernel
+#### Introduce to Kernel

 A kernel is a square matrix that specifies spatial weights of various pixels in an image.
-Different image processing have different kernels.
+Different image processing contexts may use different kernels.

 <img width="480" alt="wrxle" src="https://user-images.githubusercontent.com/32810188/45767787-afb2fc00-bc6d-11e8-81a5-29ba95f1c94a.png">

 #### Convolution Process

-Convolution of a matrix involves laying a matrix over another and then calculating the weighted sum of all pixel values.In this example, it is using an 3x3 kernel for convolution.
-If the input image is a mxn array, then the ouput array should be (m-2)x(n-2).
+Convolution of a matrix involves laying a matrix over another and then calculating the weighted sum of all pixel values.
+The example below uses a 3x3 kernel for convolution.
+If the input image is a mxn array, then the output array would be (m-2)x(n-2).

 <img width="480" height="360" src="https://user-images.githubusercontent.com/32810188/45766774-f6ebbd80-bc6a-11e8-9aed-c7f57fe57159.JPG">